rodoulak/Desalsim_web/Tutorials/Example_1_Tutorial.rst

 Specific energy consumption per product is 2.88 KWh/kg product
 Specific energy consumption per brine intake is 1.49 KWh/m3 of feed

-3.2.2.
+3.2.3.
 Other units
 ------------

-You need to follow similar steps for the other two processes.
+You need to follow similar steps like Sections [3.2.1.](#321-nanofiltration) and [3.2.2.](#322-multi-plug-flow-reactor) for the other two processes.
 **Table 3** gives an overview of the main inputs and outputs for each process unit of Electrodialysis with bipolar membranes and Electrodialysis.

 .. list-table:: Overview of Inputs and Outputs